ComradDoge/DogeEU4/README.md

 - Osman missions fixed, added the events that were supposed to be there.
 - Various value changes in ideas
 - Iberians have starting rulers
-- New Missions: Generic Japan Minors, Japan, Uesugi, Generic Colonial Nations, Gaeldom, Flanders, Hosokawa, Takeda, Otomo, Shimazu, Ainu, Ryuku, So, Yamana, Tokugawa,
+- New Missions: Generic Japan Minors, Japan, Uesugi, Generic Colonial Nations, Gaeldom, Flanders, Hosokawa, Takeda, Otomo, Shimazu, Ainu, Ryuku, So, Yamana, Tokugawa, Corsica.

 [h2] Things that are broken [/h2]
 - The graphical part for deities is borked